ptsteadman/notebook/stories/summer-of-entropy.md

 "I know what you mean, Lexapro made me like that."

 The dogs came around again, and Chris stuck out his hand.
-The dachshund stopped to smell it, giving it a lick.
+The dachshund stopped to give it a lick.

 "I raised a dog like this when I was on Lexapro," Chris said.
 "When I was eighteen, living at home with my parents."